suku427/Predicting-Credit-Risk-for-banks/README.md

 7. Access the Project Locally:

 After running successfully, you can access the project locally.
-Open a web browser and navigate to http://127.0.0.1:5000/
+Open a web browser and navigate to http://127.0.0.1:5000/ or http://localhost:5000

 Then, go to the prediction page, select the input features values and click on submit.
 The prediction will appear on the right side.